nicksloan/vim-dotfiles/README.markdown

 ## Preface

 This vim-dotfiles repo has been forked from the one created by my pal Joël Perras.
-I don't clame credit or a complete understanding of anything in here.
+I don't claim credit or a complete understanding of anything in here.
 Please see the original.

 ## Vim dotfiles